Warriors vs. Cavaliers Preview: NBA Finals Odds, Analysis, Game 4 Betting Pick

 Warriors vs. Cavaliers Preview: NBA Finals Odds, Analysis, Game 4 Betting PickJune 8, 2018

-For the second year in a row the Golden State Warriors will go for a sweep of the Cleveland Cavaliers in Game 4 of the NBA Finals on Friday, again as solid road favorites at the sportsbooks.
+For the second year in a row, the Golden State Warriors will go for a sweep of the Cleveland Cavaliers in Game 4 of the NBA Finals on Friday, again as solid road favorites at the sportsbooks.

-The Warriors were unable to complete the sweep last season, getting routed 137-116 by the Cavaliers, who closed as five-point home underdogs and were closed out in Game 5 at Golden State.
+The Warriors were unable to complete the sweep last season, getting routed 137-116 by the Cavaliers who closed as five-point home underdogs and were defeated in Game 5 at Golden State.

 NBA point spread: The Warriors opened as 5.5-point favorites; the total is at 215, according to sportsbooks monitored by OddsShark.
 (Line updates and matchup report)